surajcodesml/surajcodesml/README.md

-# Hi there, I'm Suraj Kumar 👋
+# Hi there, I'm Suraj! 👋

 Welcome to my GitHub profile!
 I'm a data science enthusiast, currently working as a Research Intern at Nemours Childrens' Hospital exploring the frontiers of healthcare AI.
 I have a strong interest in machine learning applications , healthcare AI, cognitive computing and full-stack development.
 I love tackling challenging problems and collaborating on innovative projects.